• Skip to main content

 In season 3, protestors set up at Hawkins Town Hall against the mayor, famously played by Cary Elwes.
 Hopper later delivers a beating to get the information he needs while Joyce stands by.

-Both exteriors and interiors were used at this building, which is East Point’s old town hall.
+Both exteriors and interiors were used in this building, which is East Point’s old town hall.
 A new one is now used next door.

 2757 East Point Street, East Point